 The next four fields are used with Maximo Scheduler.

-- Start Location and End Location – These are locations with a service address that provides the latitude/longitude or XY co-ordinates used to position the start/end point on a map.
+- Start Location and End Location – These are A physical place where assets exist and where work can be performed.
+More with a service address that provides the latitude/longitude or XY co-ordinates used to position the start/end point on a map.
 It is used by the Graphical Assignment application and Dispatch tab to calculate street level routes for the labor to take in order to fulfil its work order assignments on any particular day.
 If all the labor referenced in a Graphical Assignment Work List start and finish from the same depot then you would not use these fields.
 You will only use these fields if some labor start and finish from different locations from other labor in the work list.
 Be careful about using an exact address of the labor, for privacy reasons.

 - Location Refresh (in seconds) is the interval used to refresh the GPS location of a labor and record it in the LBSLOCATION table.
 For example, 600 would be every 10 minutes.

 - Save Location with Work Order will save the work order and site to the LBSLOCATION table when the start/stop timer on the work order is used.